voidei/clib-utils-vcpkg-registry/README.md

 target_include_directories(main PRIVATE ${SIMPLE_INI_INCLUDE_DIRS})
 ```

-### After than, you can include any of the files by doing the following&colon;
+### After then, you can include any of the files by doing the following&colon;

 ```h
 // AutoTOML